 Mandalas 101: A Guide To Their History, Meaning & How To Make Them

 Without even realizing it, you might have made a mandala before.
 Ever cut out snowflakes as a kid?
 Or maybe doodled a complex repetitive pattern in a notebook?
-There's a reason we innately feel pulled to these beautiful and intricate designs: Studies show that making mandalas might actually decrease anxiety and guide us into a meditative state.
+There's a reason we innately feel pulled to these beautiful and intricate designs: Studies show that making mandalas might actually decrease anxiety1 and guide us into a meditative state.
 Here's an introduction to the history and symbolism behind mandalas, and how you can make one for yourself.

 What are mandalas?